richard-to/richard-to.github.io/programming/_posts/2014-08-28-project-wonderchicken-part-3.md

 }
 {% endhighlight %}

 The snippets probably aren't too helpful, but hopefully they get the general idea across.
 I created a Github repository for the barebones router module.
 It's definitely not ready for production yet.
-As of this writing, I spotted a few errors.
-For example, I should only add the event listener if HTML5 History is supported.
+I already spotted a few errors while writing this post.
+For example, the click event listener should only be added if HTML5 History is supported.
 I ended up naming it `Kingpin` for no real reason other than it sounds sort of cool.

 Here is the link: [https://github.com/richard-to/kingpin](https://github.com/richard-to/kingpin)

-Also here is the full source code for `Kingpin` to pad the word count of this post a bit.
+Also here is the full source code for `Kingpin` to pad the word count a bit.

 {% highlight javascript linenos %}
 (function() {